 “Will replacing my roof really increase my home’s value?”

-Whatever your reason for asking, the short answer is a simple: yes.
-Yes, your home’s value will rise with a new roof, but that question really does nothing for you without a fat load of context.
+Whatever your reason for asking, the short answer is simple: yes.
+Yes, your home’s value will rise with a new roof, but that question does nothing for you without a fat load of context.
 Because while the value will climb, the investment cost won’t match the spike in value.

 Factors like design type, material choice, and environmental stability all come into play.